Actor + Children's Writer

 Originally from northern Kentucky, Jessica is a recent graduate of The School at Steppenwolf, and graduated Summa Cum Laude from Ball State University, where she received her B.F.A. in Acting.
 At School at Steppenwolf, Jessica focused on work in Viewpoints, Meisner, and improvisation, as well as other coursework in movement, text analysis, and voice.
 During her time at Ball State, she spent several years studying Devising, Suzuki, Shakespeare, Grotowski, slow tempo, Lecoq, and contemporary drama.
 Her love of learning and work ethic have continued to flourish in Chicago where she has also taken classes at Chicago Shakespeare Theatre under Larry Yando and Kevin Gudahl, as well as workshops with J.C.
 Clementz, Maura Kidwell, and Nick Bowling.
 When not pursuing acting, Jessica writes children’s books and plays the ukulele.

-- Jessica will appear in Season 8, Episode 8 of NBC's Chicago Fire in the role of Stephanie.
+Jessica appeared in Season 8, Episode 8 of NBC's Chicago Fire in the role of Stephanie.
+Watch her scene.